cyberphone/es6-bigint-json-support/README.md

 Here follows a few examples on how to deal with quoted string serialization for `BigInt`.

-### Make BigInt by default serialize as quoted strings
+### Make BigInt by default serialize as decimal digits in quoted strings

 ```js
 BigInt.prototype.toJSON = function() {